-- 1. Select the frequency band with the AM/FM select control. - 2.
+- 1. Select the frequency band with the AM/FM select control.
+Press the AM/FM control to toggle between AM, FM1, or FM2. - 2.
+Press the SEEK control to access the next listenable station up or down the frequency band.
+Press the TUNE control to go up or down the listening band in individual increments. - 3.
 Select a station.
-Refer to Tune adjust or Seek function for more information on selecting a station. - 3.
-Press and hold a memory preset control until the sound returns, indicating the station is held in memory on the control you selected.
+Refer to Seek function for more information on selecting a station. - 4.
+Press and hold a memory preset control.
+The playing media will mute momentarily.
+When the sound returns, the station is held in memory on the control you selected.
+The display will read SAVED.